jazzfool/thunderclap/README.md

 };

 rooftop! {
-    // The empty tuple can be replaced with an event so that this widget can emit events. struct Counter: () {
+    struct Counter: () {
         fn build(
-            // Declare our state with a default value
             count: i32 = 0,
         ) {
-            // Display the widgets in a vertical list VStack() {
+            VStack() {
                 Label(
-                    // Bind the text in order to keep it up-to-date. text=bind(format!("Count: {}", bind.count).into()),
+                    text=bind(format!("Count: {}", bind.count).into()),
-                    // We don't want to wrap the text. wrap=false,
+                    wrap=false,
                 ),
                 Button(text="Count Up")
                     @press {
-                        // Increment the count when this button is pressed. widget.data.count += 1;
+                        widget.data.count += 1;
                     },
                 Button(text="Count Down")
                     @press {
-                        // Then decrement when this button is pressed. widget.data.count -= 1;
+                        widget.data.count -= 1;
                     },
             }